schalkneethling/webdev-agent-skills/css-tokens/README.md

 - Add component-specific tokens that reference these base tokens
 - Create semantic aliases (e.g., `--button-bg: var(--color-primary)`)
 - Extend the color palette while maintaining the `oklch()` approach
+- Add new token categories (shadows, animations, grid systems, etc.)

 The key is maintaining the system's consistency and semantic approach.

+## Browser Support

+The `oklch()` color space is supported in:

+- Chrome/Edge 111+
+- Safari 15.4+
+- Firefox 113+

+For older browsers, consider using a PostCSS plugin to generate fallback colors, or use this as a progressive enhancement where supported browsers get optimal color fidelity.